Things I’ll never get used to in the USA

 Most medicines are also available conveniently and without a prescription in the “pharmacy” in the supermarket.
-The packets are often insanely large – you wouldn’t even get such quantities in the pharmacy.
+The packets are often insanely large – you wouldn’t even get such quantities in the pharmacy in Austria.
 And simpler drugs like aspirin and other painkillers are usually ridiculously cheap.

 Back in the day, I was really impressed when in an US-American movie someone punched in a wall in a house with their fist.
 Today, I know that most houses do not even have a proper foundation and the walls are simply screwed together from wood and plasterboard.
 So it comes as no surprise to me that they are easily damaged by storms.

 Again and again, I fall for the same trap and assume that what is written on the price tags in the supermarket or in the outlet store is also what I will pay at the checkout.
 Wrong!
 Because the prices are always displayed without taxes.
 There are five states where you really pay 0% sales tax – Alaska, Delaware, Montana, New Hampshire and Oregon – but in all the other states you do pay sales tax.
 The percentage of the tax varies not only from state to state but can also vary within municipalities and districts as additional taxes may be added.
 In some places, the sales tax is over 10%.